Brief History of Faculty Governance at NDAC/NDSU

 In November, 1973, the University Senate became the Faculty Senate.
 Changes that accompanied this move included the admission of elected students as Senate members if the Senate deemed student participation necessary to carrying out its responsibilities.
 In addition, the presiding officer of the Senate could no longer be the president of the university; this officer was now elected by the Senate from the membership of the Executive Committee.

-In December, 1989, the Faculty Senate returned to the name University Senate, which it has since kept.
-Four staff members were now selected by the new Staff Senate (established January 1, 1990) to serve on four University Senate committees.
+In December, 1989, the Faculty Senate returned to the name University Senate.
+Four staff members were selected by the then new Staff Senate (established January 1, 1990) to serve on four University Senate committees.
 They also represented the staff on the University Senate, having the full rights of elected senators.
+Several student members from Student Government also were members with full standing.